acmdas/das_fieldstones/morefieldstones2017.md

 "When a house has no master living in it, it becomes dark, vile and contemptible, choked with filth and disgusting refuse.
 So too is a soul which has lost its master, who once rejoiced there with his angels.
 This soul is darkened with sin, its desires are degraded, and it knows nothing but shame.

 "Woe to the path that is not walked on, or along which the voices of men are not heard, for then it becomes the haunt of wild animals.
 Woe to the soul if the Lord does not walk within it to banish with his voice the spiritual beasts of sin.
 Woe to the house where no master dwells, to the field where no farmer works, to the pilotless ship, storm-tossed and sinking.
 Woe to the soul without Christ as its true pilot; drifting in the darkness, buffeted by the waves of passion, storm-tossed at the mercy of evil spirits, its end is destruction.
 Woe to the soul that does not have Christ to cultivate it with care to produce the good fruit of the Holy Spirit.
 Left to itself, it is choked with thorns and thistles; instead of fruit it produces only what is fit for burning.
-Woe to the soul that does not have Christ dwelling in it; deserted and foul with the filth of the passions, it becomes a haven for all the vices."&mdash;<a href="http://blog.adw.org/2017/11/a-culture-without-god-is-adrift-like-a-ship-without-a-pilot/" rel="noopener" target="_blank">St. Macarius, bishop</a>, *Hom.
+Woe to the soul that does not have Christ dwelling in it; deserted and foul with the filth of the passions, it becomes a haven for all the vices."&mdash;[St. Macarius, bishop](http://blog.adw.org/2017/11/a-culture-without-god-is-adrift-like-a-ship-without-a-pilot/), *Hom.
 28: PG 34, 710-711*

 ## Its Nature is to Live
 Thu, 30 Nov 2017

 "I think we have misunderstood the promise of Christ of the survival of the Church.
 You can&rsquo;t kill something whose nature it is to live.
 The Faith is like life itself; life is designed to live.
 It might not make it in this or that particular place, and it may go through periods of such reduction that we would hardly recognise it, but it can&rsquo;t be killed.
 Volcanoes make ash that enrich the soil; ice ages spread spores and seeds around the world.
 Life lives.
-The Faith is something even stronger."&mdash;<a href="http://whatisupwiththesynod.com/index.php/2017/11/30/you-cant-kill-something-whose-nature-it-is-to-live/" rel="noopener" target="_blank">Hilary White</a>
+The Faith is something even stronger."&mdash;[Hilary White](http://whatisupwiththesynod.com/index.php/2017/11/30/you-cant-kill-something-whose-nature-it-is-to-live/)

 ## As the Pervnado Turns
 Thu, 30 Nov 2017 22:40:48

 "Maybe Trump&rsquo;s voters aren&rsquo;t angry enough yet.
 It&rsquo;s not just a large number of women our elites have raped and victimized, it&rsquo;s our entire country.
 Our infrastructure is crumbling, our debt is astronomical, our universities increasingly resemble insane asylums, our largest inner cities are free-fire zones terrorized by a permanent criminal underclass.
 And what&rsquo;s the elite response?
-Oh, look, a squirrel&mdash;where the squirrel of the week is carbon emissions, or transgender rights, or railing at &ldquo;white privilege&rdquo;, or whatever other form of virtue signaling might serve to hide the fact that, oh, look, *they put remote-controlled locks on their rape dungeons*."&mdash;<a href="http://esr.ibiblio.org/?p=7767" rel="noopener" target="_blank">Eric Raymond</a>
+Oh, look, a squirrel&mdash;where the squirrel of the week is carbon emissions, or transgender rights, or railing at &ldquo;white privilege&rdquo;, or whatever other form of virtue signaling might serve to hide the fact that, oh, look, *they put remote-controlled locks on their rape dungeons*."&mdash;[Eric Raymond](http://esr.ibiblio.org/?p=7767)
 By all means, read the whole thing.

 ## Lossy Press
 Sat, 02 Dec 2017

 "The press is a lossy and biased compression of events in the actual world, and is singularly consumed with its own rituals, status games, and incentives.
 The news necessarily fails to capture almost everything which happened yesterday.
-What it says is important usually isn't."&mdash;from "Things Many People Find Too Obvious To Have Told You Already" by <a href="https://threadreaderapp.com/thread/936615043126370306" rel="noopener" target="_blank">Patrick McKenzie</a>
+What it says is important usually isn't."&mdash;from "Things Many People Find Too Obvious To Have Told You Already" by [Patrick McKenzie](https://threadreaderapp.com/thread/936615043126370306)

 ## &ldquo;Senior&rdquo;
 Sat, 02 Dec 2017

 "The explosive growth of the tech sector keeps average age down and depresses average wages.
 Compared to industries which existed in materially the same form in 1970, we have a stupidly compressed experience spectrum: 5+ years rounds to "senior."
-This is not a joke."&mdash;from "Things Many People Find Too Obvious To Have Told You Already" by <a href="https://threadreaderapp.com/thread/936615043126370306" rel="noopener" target="_blank">Patrick McKenzie</a>
+This is not a joke."&mdash;from "Things Many People Find Too Obvious To Have Told You Already" by [Patrick McKenzie](https://threadreaderapp.com/thread/936615043126370306)

 ## Not learning to Program
 Sat, 02 Dec 2017

 "CS programs have, in the main, not decided that the primary path to becoming a programmer should involve doing material actual programming.
 There are some exceptions: Waterloo, for example.
-This is the point where I joke "That's an exhaustive list" but not sure that a joke."&mdash;from "Things Many People Find Too Obvious To Have Told You Already" by <a href="https://threadreaderapp.com/thread/936615043126370306" rel="noopener" target="_blank">Patrick McKenzie</a>
+This is the point where I joke "That's an exhaustive list" but not sure that a joke."&mdash;from "Things Many People Find Too Obvious To Have Told You Already" by [Patrick McKenzie](https://threadreaderapp.com/thread/936615043126370306)

 ## Secular Civilization
 Fri, 15 Dec 2017